3-5-2: A formation that includes three defenders, five midfielders, and two forwards.

 Midfielder: A player positioned between the forwards and defenders, midfielders control traffic in the middle of the field and the transition between attack and defense.

 National team: The team for a given country that participates in international competitions.
-A national team is comprised of a country¿s top players as selected by the national team coach.
+A national team is comprised of a country’s top players as selected by the national team coach.

-Offside: A violation that occurs when an offensive player is closer to the opponent¿s goal than both the ball and the second-to-last opposing player at the time that the ball is passed to the offensive player by his or her teammate.
-Players cannot be called offside if they are in their own half of the field or if they receive the ball from a throw in, corner kick, or goal kick.
+Offside: A violation that occurs when an offensive player is closer to the opponent’s goal than both the ball and the second-to-last opposing player at the time that the ball is passed to the offensive player by his or her teammate.
+Players cannot be called offside if they are in their own half of the field or if they receive the ball from a throw-in, corner kick, or goal kick.
 When a player is called offside, the opposing team is awarded a free kick.

 Penalties: A way of deciding tied games.
 Each team nominates five penalty takers who alternate taking penalty kicks.
 If the two teams are still tied after each has taken five penalty kicks, they continue alternating in the same fashion until one team has a goal more than the other after both have taken the same number of kicks.
 The shots are taken in rounds up to five.
 If the teams are still tied, extra rounds of penalties are added to determine the winner.
+Also known as a penalty shootout or penalty kick shootout.

 Penalty kick: A kick taken from 12 yards in front of the goal, usually as a result of a foul that takes place inside the penalty area.
 When a penalty kick is taken, no player other than the shooter and opposing goalkeeper can enter the penalty area until after the shot is taken.
-Further, the goalkeeper cannot advance from the goal line until after the shot is taken although the goalkeeper is allowed to move from side-to-side.
+Further, the goalkeeper cannot advance from the goal line until after the shot is taken, although the goalkeeper is allowed to move from side to side.

 Penalty area: The 18-yard rectangle in front of the goal where the goalkeeper is allowed to touch the ball with his hands.
 Also the area where harsh fouls committed by the defending team result in penalty kicks.